 But what does John McCain think about this complete obliteration of his crotcheting?
 Let us go back to Politico and find out!

 CIA-supplied talking points backed up what Rice said on the Sunday shows after the attack, according to a Washington Post report.
-But McCain said that was irrelevant.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+But McCain said that was irrelevant.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “Because it was four dead Americans,” McCain said.
 “She told the American people on every major newscast in America.
 If a select committee, if appointed, clears her of any wrongdoing — besides not being very bright, because it was obvious this was not a, quote ‘flash mob.’
 There was no demonstration.”